 - In the list below, SSIC codes marked with “**” refer to those business activities that may require you to apply for a license before your company starts operations (subject to the relevant regulatory authority approval).

-The latest complete list of available SSIC codes divided into categories, can be found here.
+You can find the latest complete list of available SSIC codes divided into categories.
 Please refer to this resource for a more detailed definition of each category, class, subclass for the above SSIC codes.

 Frequently Asked Questions

 The SSIC code is a 5 digits code created by the government to track and categorise Singapore companies’ business activities.
 The SSIC system eases collaboration between businesses and government agencies, and helps government authorities to determine whether a company is required to apply for any license, or is entitled to certain tax benefits or incentives.

 Determining an appropriate code might be confusing, especially when you are not sure about the scope of your business and how its future activities should be categorized.
 Our consultants will be glad to help you pick the correct SSIC code that corresponds to your business activity if you decide to incorporate your company with us.
 If you have any questions about SSIC codes or need assistance on any other matter relating to your new company, we will be delighted to guide you through the incorporation process.
 Please contact us.

 Eddy and Hannah

 Your Customer Service Team